 05 of 05

 That said, the expensive pots... you might think you can't afford could actually pay for themselves over time.
 Not only will they imbue your garden with an incredibly artful aesthetic.
-But also, if you maintain those expensive containers correctly according to directions, many will last forever and you'll be able to keep them outside year-round, even in the coldest temperatures.
+If you maintain those expensive containers correctly according to directions, many will last forever and you'll be able to keep them outside year-round, even in the coldest temperatures.

 Where do you find these large, modern works of art?
 Here are a few favorite sources of garden designers: